Romuald-Yapo/Romuald-Yapo/README.md

 🌱 I’m currently learning Data Science in a Master's Program

-👀 I’m interested in AI, Sport, Volunteering and Travel
+👀 I’m interested in AI, Sport, Volunteering and Travelling

 💞️ I’m looking to collaborate on any exciting Data Science Project